Chris D. Van Gorder, FACHE

 Chris Van Gorder is president and chief executive officer of Scripps Health in San Diego, California.
 Scripps is a not-for-profit, integrated health care delivery system with five acute-care hospitals, Scripps Clinic, ambulatory care network, and more than 2,600 affiliated physicians.
 Scripps Health has over 11,000 employees.
 Van Gorder’s responsibilities include all functions of the $1.7 billion corporation.

 During the period 2001-2005, Van Gorder led a $131 million turnaround of Scripps Health, one of the most dramatic successes in the health care industry.
-During the same time, Scripps Health has been recognized by AARP as one of the nation’s best employers for workers over 50, by Working Mothers as one of the nation’s Best Companies, and by numerous national and regional organizations for clinical excellence.
+During the same time, Scripps Health has been recognized by AARP as one of the nation’s best employers for workers over 50, by Working Mother as one of the nation’s Best Companies, and by numerous national and regional organizations for clinical excellence.

 Van Gorder received his Masters of Public Administration with a focus on health services administration at the University of Southern California (USC), completed the Wharton System CEO Program at University of Pennsylvania and obtained his Bachelor of Arts at California State University, Los Angeles.
 He is board certified in healthcare management and a Fellow of the American College of Healthcare Executives (ACHE) and member of the ACHE Board of Governors.